 If a department wishes to monitor their discretionary funds by PI, purpose, or source, we recommend that they use Project Cost Accounting (PCA) codes.

 - Review the Operating Policy Used to Administer Discretionary Fund Budgets

 - Fill out a Request to Establish a Discretionary Fund form.

 - State the source of the funds and the purpose as specified by the donor on the form.

 - Have the form signed by the Vice President or Dean of the department, and:

 - Attach documentation from the donor or sponsor.

-- Email scanned copies to Grant and Contract Accounting (GCA) via email@example.com (email is the preferred method)
+- Email scanned copies to Grant and Contract Accounting (GCA) via firstname.lastname@example.org.

-and send copy to:
+and send a copy to:

 - Gift Policy and Administration at Gift Processing at Box 359505